kedacore/keda/SECURITY.md

 # Security Policy

-We strive to ship secure software, but we need the community to help us.

 ## Supported Versions

 KEDA commits to supporting the n-2 version minor version of the current major release; as well as the last minor version of the previous major release.